Pyt-logo

 2. Tea

 The Sri Lankan Tea Board has a lion as the symbol of quality assurance of Ceylon Tea.
-Any company that uses this logo on their packaging has to meet the quality standards set by the Board.
+Any company that uses this logo on its packaging has to meet the quality standards set by the Board.
 This logo is globally recognised.
-If you see a tea packet with such a logo, enquire about it and purchase it !
+If you see a tea packet with such a logo, enquire about it and purchase it!
 The tea available in Sri Lanka is not only high in terms of quantity but also high in terms of quality.
 Dilmah and Zesta are a couple of popular tea brands in the country.

 3. Clothing